Pathway Logic Assistant Reference Guide

 - Cnet graphs are generated by graph comparison.

 The graph viewer mode (Pnet, Xnet, or Cnet) reflects the graph type.
-The available queries/buttons in the menu and tool bars and the information pane depend on the graph type, according to what is meaningful for the type.
+The available functionality in the menu and tool bars and the information pane depend on the graph type, according to what is meaningful for the type.

 We begin by describing the network-type independent features.